Willis Peterson Scholarship

 Professor Peterson taught both Principles of Microeconomics and Principles of Macroeconomics for many years, and won the University's highest award for teaching excellence, the Horace T. Morse - University of Minnesota Alumni Association Award for Outstanding Contributions to Undergraduate Education.
 His research was in the area of production economics and agricultural policy, and he had a stellar publication record, including a path-breaking paper with Yoav Kislev entitled "Prices, Technology, and Farm Size" published in the Journal of Political Economy.
 Willis Peterson passed away in 1999 after a battle with cancer.
 Colleagues, friends, and relatives established this scholarship in his honor as a way to encourage students at the University of Minnesota to pursue their interests in economics.

-Students who apply for CFANS scholarships in March of each year are automatically considered for this scholarship.
+Students who apply for CFANS scholarships (deadline March 1 of each year) are automatically considered for this scholarship.

 Donate to the Willis Peterson Scholarship fund here.